richardanaya/aframe-inventory3d/README.md

 ```

 By simply adding this file, you bring a 3d object into your scene, with complex materials, and scripted behavior which can modify the inventory 3D object.

-The aim of this project is to give all people an inventory of 3D objects they can bring into their worlds from anywhere.

 #a simple object: StopLight